 Once you are able to identify the source and severity of the leak, you can determine whether you need professional help to repair it or if you can do it yourself.

 For serious leaky pipes, you may need to turn off your water supply and take steps to contain the water until you can get a professional plumbing contractor out to take a look.
 If the leaks appear to be minor, however, you may be able to resolve them temporarily with plumber’s putty or a repair kit from your local hardware store.
 These are typically kits containing peel-and-stick patches made from a flexible, viscous material that you can cut to size and which bonds to virtually any surface.
 Because of the pliability of the material, the patches yield to regular expansion and contraction, and the surface is paintable in case your leak is in a highly visible area.

 Leaky pipes are one of the four most common plumbing problems in a Toronto home.
 What the plumber may do in the case of leaky pipes is to use a camera inspection to find the source of the leak if necessary, and then take steps to replace the damaged section of pipe.
-In some cases, this may require removal of sections of wall to reach the pipe, which can then be replaced afterwards.
+In some cases, this may require the removal of sections of the wall to reach the pipe, which can then be replaced afterward.
 Even if this is the case, it’s likely to cost less than the potential expense of replacing an entire wall to repair damage from flooding if the pipe bursts.

 If you think you may have leaky pipes and need help, contact your local plumber for an inspection and an estimate.